 - Individuals with the ability to contribute in meaningful ways to the university’s continuing commitment to cultural and ethnic diversity

-- In a doctoral or post-doctoral program corresponding to a discipline at NC State and one to two years away from beginning to search for an academic position
+- In a doctoral or post-doctoral program corresponding to a discipline at NC State.

 - Desire an academic teaching career at a research institution

 - Desire to pursue independent research as a faculty member